cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 significantly more than 1600 bytes of data.
 B should be increased by 161 for AEAD_AES_128_GCM and by 97 for AEAD_AES_256_GCM.

-Protocols without nonce randomization have limits that are substantially the same provided that p is not less than 2<sup>-48</sup>, as the simplified expression for AEA does not include the 2<sup>-48</sup> term:
+Protocols without nonce randomization have limits that are essentially the same provided that p is not less than 2<sup>-48</sup>, as the simplified expression for AEA does not include the 2<sup>-48</sup> term: